operasoftware/devopera/articles/_posts/2015-05-26-drum-sounds-webaudio.md

 	console.log(context.destination.channelCount);
 	// → 2

 We can describe audio digitally as a series of numbers.
 Each number describes the amplitude of the sound at a particular point in time.
-We call each one of these numbers a “sample”[^2].
+We call each one of these numbers a “sample”. (“Sampling” gets its name from the process of turning a recording of a real sound into a series of samples.)
 Calling `context.sampleRate` tells us how many samples per second our device can produce.
 A typical sample rate is 44,100 samples/second, as this is sufficient to reproduce sounds at frequencies as high as we humans can perceive. `context.destination.channelCount` gives the number of simultaneous channels of audio our device can produce — on my computer that’s two: one for the left speaker, and one for the right.

 It would be possible, but not very user-friendly, to create the sound we want to make by giving the computer 44,100 numbers per second, if we knew which numbers to give it to create the sound of a kick drum.
 But the Web Audio API makes the process easier by providing us with a higher level, declarative set of commands to describe to the computer how to make the sound we want.